 This section presents a new Generic Theory of Authorization (GTAz), places it within the context of (Id)Entity Management (IdEM), and shows its relationships with the various other processes that make up the whole.
 The Theory applies the Pragmatic Metatheoretic Model (PMM) and the Generic Theory of Authentication (GTA), outlined above.
 It is first necessary to present a generic process model of (Id)Entity Management as a whole, and define terminology in a manner consistent with the PMM and GTA.
 Wherever practicable, conventional terms and conventional definitions are adopted, or at least elements of conventional definitions.
 However, the conventional model contains ambiguities, inconsistencies, and poor mappings to the Real World, all of which need to be avoided.
 As a result, many definitions and some terms are materially different from the norm.
 The final sub-section then addresses an omission from conventional Authorization theory.
 All definitions are reproduced in an associated Glossary.

 In Figure 2, Josang's (2017) Phase Model was reproduced.
 In Figure 5, Josang's Model is further refined, to provide a diagrammatic overview of the field as a whole, for which the overarching term (Id)Entity Management (IdEM) is used, and within which Registration and Operational Phases are distinguished.

 The Operational Phase comprises:

-The GTA outlined in the previous section provides definitions of the terms relevant to the preparatory steps of the Registration Phase:
+The GTA outlined above provides definitions of the terms relevant to the preparatory steps of the Registration Phase: